 EMERGENCY LIGHTING REGULATIONS BS5266-1 2005

-Guidance on new Regulations for Emergency Lighting of Premises
+Guidance on new Emergency Lighting Regulations of Premises

 The majority of systems installed in the United Kingdom are of the self-contained type, but both options have their own advantages and disadvantages.
-These are summarised below for guidance:
+These are summarised below in accordance with the emergency lighting regulations for guidance:

 CENTRAL BATTERY SOURCE